TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/Documentation/Directives/sphinxcontrib-plantuml.rst

 Use Case diagram - Using notes
 ------------------------------
-.. uml:: sphinxcontrib-plantuml/use_case_notes.puml
+.. include:: sphinxcontrib-plantuml/use_case_notes.rst.txt

 Use Case diagram - Complete example
 -----------------------------------
-.. uml:: sphinxcontrib-plantuml/use_case_complete.puml
+.. include:: sphinxcontrib-plantuml/use_case_complete.rst.txt